 This article was originally published on IWF.org.

-Patrice Lee Onwuka is the National Spokeswoman at Generation Opportunity, a Senior Fellow at the Independent Women’s Forum, and a contributor to Bold Global Media.
+Patrice Lee Onwuka is a Senior Policy Analyst at the Independent Women’s Forum and a contributor to Bold Global Media.